brittanimorganfield/reading-notes/README.md

 ## Welcome to my notes!
-You'll find most, if not all, of my work here
+You'll find most, if not all, of my work here.

+### About Me
+- Hi!
+My name is Brittani Morganfield.
+I've always been interested in a lot and have done a lot since a very young age.
+From fashion and making magazines in school to doing marketing and building websites.
+If I say I want to do something, 9 times out of 10, it's going to get done.
+I currently work in Marketing as a Social Media Assistant + Web Designer and I love it!
+I'm excited to start this class because it'll be the first program I've done since graduation high school a  couple of weeks ago.
+I can't wait to learn new skills on this new journey and plan I have set for myself,

 - [My Github Profile](https://github.com/brittanimorganfield)
 - [Growth Mindset Notes](https://brittanimorganfield.github.io/reading-notes/growth-mindset-notes)